zephir-lang/zephir-docs/en/closures.rst

 Closures
 --------
-You can use closures or anonymous functions in Zephir, these are PHP compatible and can be returned to the PHP userland:
+You can use closures (a.k.a. anonymous functions) in Zephir; these are PHP compatible and can be returned to the PHP
+userland:

 .. code-block:: zephir